youyanggu/covid19_projections/index.md

 ## US Counties Infections Estimates

-*New January 20*: Our new [county-level summary](/infections/summary-counties) page is now searchable, allowing for fast lookup of specific counties.

 We have infections estimates for all 3,000+ US counties (and county equivalents).
 Click on a state to view the counties in that state.
 You can then select the county to view detailed infection estimates.
+Or you can use our county-level [summary page](/infections/summary-counties) for fast lookup of specific counties.

 | US Counties ([Summary](/infections/summary-counties)) |  |  |
 | --- | --- | --- |